cobalthq/cobalt-product-public-docs/content/en/Getting started/Assets/asset-description.md

 Add network information, including the IP address / hostname of the jump box.

+### Cloud Configuration Assets

+Our pentesters need to know how you've set up and use your cloud assets.

+Make sure to include the:

+- Cloud provider
+- Services
+- Applicable network / architecture diagrams

 ## Attachments

 To share more about your assets, you can upload the documentation of your choice under **Attachment(s)**.
 Our app limits uploads to 100 MB.